nfrechette/acl/docs/compressing_raw_tracks.md

-# Compressing scalar tracks
+# Compressing raw tracks

 Once you have created a [raw track list](creating_a_raw_track_list.md) and an [allocator instance](implementing_an_allocator.md), you are ready to compress it.

 For now, we only implement a single algorithm: [uniformly sampled](algorithm_uniformly_sampled.md).
 This is a simple and excellent algorithm to use for everyday animation clips.

-## Compressing scalar tracks
+## Compressing raw scalar tracks

 *Compression settings are currently required as an argument but not used by scalar tracks.
 It is a placeholder.*
 *Segmenting is currently not supported by scalar tracks.*